An Uncomplicated Indulgence

 Matcha is a finely ground powder of specially cultivated green tea leaves.
 These tea leaves come from trees that are grown in the shade for several weeks before undergoing a special processing technique which involves stem removal and de-viening.
 It is then ground up into a fine green tea powder and consumed with water or milk, like in matcha latte.
 It is also a beloved flavor used in desserts because the earthy profile and astringency contrasts extremely well with the sweetness in desserts.
 Here are a few reader favorites for matcha desserts: matcha mille crepe cake, matcha macarons, matcha coconut cookie.

 Matcha powder is easy to find in Japan and other East Asian countries with a strong tea culture.
 Here in North America, it is usually sold in well stocked grocery stores selling Asian produce.
 Some specialty tea shops also sell matcha powder.
-Alternatively, Amazon offers a good selection to choose from, like this highly rated one.
+Alternatively, Amazon offers a good selection to choose from, like this highly rated one with Japanese origins.
 If you still have difficulty finding matcha powder, consider this Chocolate Cream Cheese Pound Cake which uses ingredients found at almost every grocery store.

 - Cake flour – cake flour is a low protein flour which will help make this pound cake lighter and softer than if using all purpose flour.